massoncheg/forgejo-docs/admin/config-cheat-sheet.md

 - `DEFAULT_CLOSE_ISSUES_VIA_COMMITS_IN_ANY_BRANCH`: **false**: Close an issue if a commit on a non default branch marks it as closed.
 - `ENABLE_PUSH_CREATE_USER`: **false**: Allow users to push local repositories to Forgejo and have them automatically created for a user.
 - `ENABLE_PUSH_CREATE_ORG`: **false**: Allow users to push local repositories to Forgejo and have them automatically created for an org.
 - `DISABLED_REPO_UNITS`: **_empty_**: Comma separated list of globally disabled repo units.
-Allowed values: \[repo.issues, repo.ext_issues, repo.pulls, repo.wiki, repo.ext_wiki, repo.projects\]
+Allowed values: \[repo.issues, repo.ext_issues, repo.pulls, repo.wiki, repo.ext_wiki, repo.projects, repo.packages, repo.actions\]
 - `DEFAULT_REPO_UNITS`: **repo.code,repo.releases,repo.issues,repo.pulls,repo.wiki,repo.projects,repo.packages**: Comma separated list of default new repo units.
-Allowed values: \[repo.code, repo.releases, repo.issues, repo.pulls, repo.wiki, repo.projects\].
+Allowed values: \[repo.code, repo.releases, repo.issues, repo.pulls, repo.wiki, repo.projects, repo.packages, repo.actions\].
 Note: Code and Releases can currently not be deactivated.
 If you specify default repo units you should still list them for future compatibility.
 External wiki and issue tracker can't be enabled by default as it requires additional settings.
 Disabled repo units will not be added to new repositories regardless if it is in the default list.
 - `DEFAULT_FORK_REPO_UNITS`: **repo.code,repo.pulls**: Comma separated list of default forked repo units.
 The set of allowed values and rules is the same as `DEFAULT_REPO_UNITS`.
 - `PREFIX_ARCHIVE_FILES`: **true**: Prefix archive files by placing them in a directory named after the repository.
 - `DISABLE_MIGRATIONS`: **false**: Disable migrating feature.